 She has been standing here since the 3rd century watching generations pass by.
 Please have respect for this old lady.

-- Ships in reinforced mailing tube
+Ships in a reinforced mailing tube